-How to Run a Successful Program
+How to Run the Program

-Why run a Summer Reading Program?
+Why run a summer reading program?

 Registration of participants and statistics

 Kids of all ages can benefit from the Club.
 Please encourage all kids to join, as well as parents and caregivers of preschoolers and babies.

 We’ve created a registration list template for staff to use to collect the key statistics that you’ll need to report on at the end of the summer.

 Library contacts and regional administrators will receive an email containing a link to the statistics form at the end of the summer.
 More information on this will be provided in a blog post this summer.
 Please be prepared to provide the following information: